 Above all, be consistent in the types of sprinklers you use (that is, spray head or rotor head) within specific areas.
 Mixing head-types within the same area leads to over-irrigation of some parts of your lawn just to get adequate amounts of irrigation to other parts.
 The goal of lawn irrigation is to target water distribution as precisely as the system allows.

 If, instead of watering a lawn, your concern is watering a vegetable garden, flower border, or some other type of planting bed, your needs will be best served by installing a drip irrigation system.
-Such a system is more efficient in these cases than other watering methods, because it allows you to target the root zones of the plants, themselves, rather than arbitrarily spraying water around.
+Such a system is more efficient in these cases than other watering methods because it allows you to target the root zones of the plants themselves, rather than arbitrarily spraying water around.
 Sure, you can stand there with a garden hose and water each individual plant, but that is not a very efficient use of your time.
-So let's explore drip irrigation systems in a Q&A:

 Drip irrigation systems are often installed in areas in which flowers or shrubs are growing (that is, individual elements with spaces between them), as opposed to a lawn.
 Drip irrigation systems allow you to target plant roots even more precisely than do sprinklers, resulting in better plant health and better water conservation.

-The demarcation of landscape irrigation zones is an issue to consider when planting–well before irrigation design, itself.
+The demarcation of landscape irrigation zones is an issue to consider when planting–well before irrigation design itself.
 Establish separate beds for your plants according to how much water they need.
 If plants with similar watering needs are planted together, you’ll conserve water.
-You’ll also promote plant health by insuring that one plant isn’t over-watered on account of one of its thirstier neighbors.
+You’ll also promote plant health by ensuring that one plant isn’t over-watered on account of one of its thirstier neighbors.
 This planting strategy is sometimes referred to as "xeriscaping."
 Drought-tolerant shrubs will inhabit one landscape irrigation zone, drought-intolerant perennials another, and so on.